thatguy1155/rn-pics/README.md

 # Interview Project

+In this interview you'll build a dating profile screen and use Bill Gates' photos as example data for demo.

 This repository is a starting point for implementing an interview challenge.
 This should get you everything you need to just start working on react-native implementation.